jeffhollan/grpc-sample-node/README.md

 ### Try the solution

-After deploying, get the FQDN of the https-frontend and call it and hit the `/hello` endpoint.
+After deploying, get the FQDN of the https-frontend and browse to it.
 It will call the gRPC backend (via gRPC) and return a message to the client.